Integrative treatment in Manhattan, New York, and Stamford, Connecticut can help you end the battle with excess weight

 Dr. Robert Kachko discusses Long Term Sustainable Medical Weight Loss

-Hi, this is Dr. Robert Kachko from New York and Stamford Centers for Integrative Health, and I’d like to spend some time today discussing long-term sustainable weight loss.
+Hi, this is Dr. Robert Kachko from New York and Stamford Centers for Integrative Medicine, and I’d like to spend some time today discussing long-term sustainable weight loss.

 There’s a reason that 95% of people who lose weight from a diet tend to gain it back or gain more weight.
 That’s because our body responds to severe restriction by changing what’s called our basal metabolic rate.